-Gabay Rachamim has been farming since the 1950’s, producing Ikram tomatoes from his 25 hectares of greenhouses in Israel.
-The farm is supplied with desalinated water, which is very low in calcium and magnesium.
+Mr Sakharam Dhondage has been farming since the 1980’s, producing tomatoes from his farms in Nashik, Maharashtra.
+The farm is supplied with water which is very low in calcium and magnesium.
 Previously these nutrients were supplied through multiple fertilizer applications each growing season.

-Interested to find a cheaper, more effective alternative to this practice, Mr. Rachamim took part in a field test conducted within the framework of the CFPN, Centre for Fertilization and Plant Nutrition, to test Polysulphate fertilizer (the polyhalite-based fertilizer from ICL) in a trial carried out on his farm.
+Interested to find a cheaper, more effective alternative to this practice, Mr. Dhondage took part in a field test conducted within the framework of the ICL India, to test Polysulphate fertilizer (the polyhalite-based fertilizer from ICL) in a trial carried out on his farm.

 Gaining and Saving with Polysulphate